Baluc/StrToEU/README.md

 # StrToEU
-php class - Converts a string in 24 EU languages to uppercase or <b>lowercase<b>
+<b>php class<b> - Converts a string in 24 EU languages to uppercase or lowercase